 In doing so, he brought over composer Nicholas Britell, who supplied the hearable texture to Moonlight’s sound, along with his own changeless cinematic talent for stripping scenes to their most bare sentiments.
 I already expressed my love for the film, but most recently, I also had the opportunity to speak with both Jenkins and Britell who touched once, and managed it in another.
 I spoke about the pressure and reward of adapting a James Baldwin story, and how Jenkins continues to be able to bring experiences to life that aren’t his own.

 Barry Jenkins: Man, I feel like we never lost touch since then.
 Part of it was due to Nicholas who just likes to get right to it very early.
-So once we made Moonlight, and Oscar situation happened, where we were both nominated, we sort of saw each other basically all the damn time (laughs), and just knowing that we were heading right into this film, that just moved quickly and naturally.
+So once we made Moonlight, and the Oscar situation happened, where we were both nominated, we sort of saw each other basically all the damn time [laughs], and just knowing that we were heading right into this film, that just moved quickly and naturally.
 It helped a ton that If Beale Street Could Talk was shot in New York, exactly where Nick lives.
-It’s’ so funny, I often think about this, but Nick, we really didn’t know each other at all before Moonlight.
+It’s’ so funny.
+I often think about how Nick and I really didn’t know each other at all before Moonlight.

 Jenkins: I hadn’t even heard of Nick’s music to be honest before hiring him for Moonlight.
 But we just met, and the vibe was so strong, and we became friends before we even became collaborators.
 At the very least, those two things happened at the same time.

 Now I know how much you wanted this James Baldwin adaptation.
-So here you are approved by his estate, and it's gotta be perfect across the board.
-When do you decide get together with Nicholas on the music front?
+So here you are approved by his estate, and it's got to be perfect across the board.
+When did you decide to get together with Britell on the music front?

 Jenkins: For all of us, the experience of making Moonlight was actually organic, fluent, and collaborative.
-We were learning as we went on.
+We were learning as we went.
 It was like family, and at that point, it becomes clear that we’re going to work again on If Beale Street Could Talk.
 Just from a music end, I thought Beale Street was going to demand this jazz-based score, and I actually thought it would exclusively take that on.
-But having a guy like Nick who’s an explorer…hell, chop and screwing wasn’t in Nick’s go-to either, but he explored the shit out of that.
-I figured we’d be doing the same things on Beale Street.
-Explore.
+But having a guy like Nick who’s an explorer… hell, chop and screwing wasn’t in Nick’s go-to either, but he explored the shit out of that.
+I figured we’d be doing the same things on Beale Street—exploring.

 Britell: Going in, we both have certain instincts, and I remember the first conversation I had with Barry.
 He had this idea of hearing brass and horns, and so we explored, but as we started putting together the initial pieces, building that picture, we realized that it was missing something.
 It didn’t have strings which came to symbolize and really feel like the emotion of love.
 As Barry and anyone would tell you, a lot of this movie is about love and injustice, and it deals in so many different loves that exist.
 The romantic and erotic sort.
 The kind of love that parents have for their children, and the love that comes from friendships.
 But even apart from that, it deals in the divine and pure kind of love that’s unmistakable.
 A lot of the tracks are actually named from ancient Greek words for love.
 Through our discoveries, there’s a reason why the love in this film is felt in relationship to the injustice.
 We took those sounds and distorted those same notes and blended them in the same way this story is a play between the beautiful and the terrifying.

-But in the case of you Barry, I’d be scared shitless.
+But in your case, I’d be scared shitless.
 You were looking to adapt this James Baldwin story that no one had ever been allowed adapt.
 Way before the Oscar and Moonlight.
 What made you think you could do this justice at all?

 I don’t think you have to worry about having done it justice.
-And Nicholas, this is your second stint with Barry.
+Britell, this is your second stint with Jenkins.
 Much of what I remember from Moonlight comes from the music involved.
-When you read Barry’s script and of course Baldwin’s book, what was that gut reaction, particularly musically?
+When you read Jenkin’s script and of course Baldwin’s book, what was that gut reaction, particularly musically?

 I also have to say, that in film form, it’s a haunting story from start to end, especially in the way the music and filmography understood Baldwin’s play between the beautiful and the horrifying, like in that opening prison scene.
 How did you guys tap into that in a way that was felt?

 Jenkins: Everything about If Beale Street Could Talk felt challenging, but I do think that the power of adapting James Baldwin came in the fact that I had the power of James Baldwin at my disposal.
 In a way, some of the gravitas and just the buoyancy of what the characters were feeling was written down.
-It was always for me, at least on an intellectual level, because the source material was very clear.
+It was always for me, at least on an intellectual level because the source material was very clear.
 I never felt like I had to manufacture emotions and horrors.
-I never had to manufacturer those feelings of terror or dispair.
-It was so clear in grand scheme of things, and I gotta be honest.
+I never had to manufacturer those feelings of terror or despair.
+It was so clear in the grand scheme of things, and I've got to be honest.
 It comes down to the way that Mr. Baldwin describes it all, in the interior voice of his novel.
-That’s the stuff that everyone on set can access and pull from, whether it be Nick, myself or the other actors.
+That’s the stuff that everyone on set can access and pull from, whether it be Nick, myself, or the other actors.

 So curiously, just as a creative, what’s it been like to work with James Baldwin’s work that reads so multi-dimensional?

-Barry, I personally wrote about how this story was one of the best illustrates of black love and black women, particularly in the way they were elevated.
+I personally wrote about how this story was one of the best illustrates of black love and black women, particularly in the way they were elevated.
 Obviously, you’re not a woman.
-And in the case of Moonlight , you’re straight.
+And in the case of Moonlight, you’re straight.
 How have you managed to authentically tell the stories of experiences you haven’t lived?